 You are hereHome ›

 San Francisco is home to some of the world's most innovative environmental legislation and initiatives.
-Check out "our policies" to learn about how we put our visionary ideas onto paper and into practice.
+Check out our policies to learn about how we put our visionary ideas onto paper and into practice.
+San Francisco's Environment Code is housed at American Legal Publishing's website.

 The Environment Code was developed to consolidate the City's Ordinances governing protection of the environment, natural resources, and sustainability.